ClintMadara/Small-business-network/README.md

 # Small-business-network
-This lab demonstrates how to set up and configure a small business network in Packet tracer
+This lab demonstrates how to set up and configure a small business network behind a firewall in Packet Tracer.
+The workstations sit on Vlan 10 and get addresses assigned to the via DHCP enabled on the domain controller.
+The servers (Domain controller, Database server and Splunk server) sit on Vlan 20.
+A 1941 router performs router-on-a-stick so that the two Vlans can communicate with each other.
+A second 1941 router acts as a pfSense firewall and performs NAT to a external web server, acting as an external website, to forward outbound traffic while also blocking inbound traffic to the internal network.

+An internal ACL lets the PCs on Vlan 10 user MySQL on the database server via port 3306 and also forward logs to the Splunk server via port 9997.
+Any other access to those servers via any other ports is blocked.
+I also shutdown any unused ports assigned the physical ports on the switch to the PCs' MAC addresses so that no other PC can can user that port.

 ---